iotaledger/iota-wiki/iota/use/wallets/firefly/faq-and-troubleshooting.md

 Yes, Firefly will send your funds to one address in migration.

-#### I have lots of addresses with less than 1Mi balance.
+#### I have lots of addresses with less than 1 IOTA balance.
 What should I do?

-Firefly will attempt to consolidate all of your funds, but there is a chance some dust (<1 Mi) is lost.
+Firefly will attempt to consolidate all of your funds, but there is a chance some dust (<1 IOTA) is lost.
 If you have lots of addresses with <1Mi funds, it is recommended you first consolidate your balance in Trinity before 28 April 2021.

-#### In Chrysalis, will it be possible to migrate a seed for which all the addresses sum to less than 1 Mi?
+#### In Chrysalis, will it be possible to migrate a seed for which all the addresses sum to less than 1 IOTA?

-Seeds with <1 Mi balance in total will not migrate.
-We recommend sending all of those small balances to a seed with a balance of >=1 Mi to migrate.
+Seeds with <1 IOTA balance in total will not migrate.
+We recommend sending all of those small balances to a seed with a balance of >=1 IOTA to migrate.

 #### Will the Firefly mobile app be available upon Chrysalis release, or do I have to migrate on PC?